Why Your Startup Should Stop Tracking Bugs in Excel (And What to Do Instead)

 4. Your team spends more time fixing bugs than building features.
 A good QA process prevents this cycle from starting.

-We built a free tool to help: the AI Bug Report Generator.
-Type your bug in plain English — it rewrites it into a professional, structured report you can paste directly into Jira or Linear.
+AI Bug Report Generator β Type your bug in plain English.
+It rewrites it into a structured, professional report you can paste directly into Jira or Linear.
+Free, no account needed.

 Ready to improve your QA Testing?